jashapiro/jashapiro.github.io/research.md

 ---
 layout: default
 title: research
+permalink: pretty
 ---

 # Research

 Most generally, I am interested in the relationship between genetic variation and the path of evolution.
-Natural selection requires genetic variation to act upon, but that very action of selection removes variation from the population.
-My work explores the interplay between these forces by genomic data from many individuals and multiple populations in order to create an unbiased picture of genetic variation across a species.
+Natural selection requires genetic variation to act upon, but the action of selection removes that variation from the population.
+My work explores the interplay between these forces using genomic data from many individuals and multiple populations in order to create an unbiased picture of genetic variation across a species.

+Much of my work has involved studying natural populations of organisms that have been long been used as laboratory models: the 'fruit' fly *Drosophila melanogaster*, the nematode *Caenorhabditis elegans*, and the budding yeast *Saccharomyces cerevisiae*.
+Most laboratory studies in these organisms are performed using the progeny of a small number of strains (often only one).
+While this approach has led to many great advances in biology, understanding the variation present in the species allows us to put laboratory findings in context.
+At the same time, the variation  present in natural populations can be very different from the mutations that are commonly induced in the lab, making natural varaints a rich source of information that we can use to make new discoveries.

-## Global selective sweeps in <span class='species'>C. elegans</span>
+## Global selective sweeps in *C. elegans*

-## Functional variation in yeast
+## Functional variation in *